vweevers/hallmark/README.md

 - `--no-commits`: create an empty release.

+Multiple targets can be provided, in no particular order.
+For example `hallmark cc add 1.1.0 1.2.0` which acts as a shortcut for `hallmark cc add 1.1.0 && hallmark cc add 1.2.0`.

 Works best on a linear git history.
 If `hallmark` encounters other tags in the commit range (which may happen if releases were made in parallel on other branches) it will stop there and not include further (older) commits.

-The `cc add` command also fixes markdown - both existing content and generated content.
-After you tweak the release following [Common Changelog](https://common-changelog.org) you may want to run `hallmark fix` again.
+The `cc add` command also fixes markdown (both existing content and generated content) but only in `CHANGELOG.md`.
+After you tweak the release following [Common Changelog](https://common-changelog.org) you may want to run `hallmark fix`.

 ## Package Options